mmanchee/HFSclient/README.md

   * Extract files into a single directory
   * Run GitBASH in directory
   * Type "dotnet restore" to get bin and obj files
+  * Type "dotnet build" to verify no errors
+  * Type "dotnet ef migrations add Initial" to initialize migrations
+  * Type "dotnet ef database update" to add the database
   * Type "dotnet run" in GitBash to run the program
-  * Add database per the instructions below.
   * Have fun with HFS Client<!-- TITLE HERE -->

 * Cloning options